nitinsai1/nashanalysis/README.md

 4. Single cell analysis

 This folder contains collection of scripts to analyze the human single cell data.
- 1) Individual single cell nashonly data, 2) fat tissue
+ 1) Individual single cell - nashonly and steatosis only, 2) fat tissue